jeremysinger/h2lanl/intro.md

 So you want to learn a new programming language?
 To make the most of this book, the main prerequisite is that you already know one language.
-The point is that, learning your second language (or for that matter, your nth language) is radically different from learning your first language.
+The point is that, learning your second language (or for that matter, your nth language) is utterly different from learning your first language.

 So long as you weren't brought up in a bilingual family, then you must have learned a single natural language to start with.
 Later on, perhaps you learned a second natural language.